Dear B2B Sales Team: Does Your Marketing Partner Not “Get It”?

 - Take the time to build an education loop to help your sales partners understand why you want to do some of the things you do.
-I was once on a sales team where the leadership team brought in a guru from a big agency to help us understand brand strategy, and it was a real eye-opener.
-Now granted, this was back when Marketing really just meant “Advertising”, but still, we left that discussion much more open-minded about what the marketing department was trying to do.
+I was once on a sales team where the leadership team brought in a guru from a big agency to help us understand brand strategy, and we left that discussion much more open-minded about what the marketing department was trying to do.

-- While you’re at it, go visit the customer support team – listen in on some calls and get their insight about how customers really “feel” about the company.
+- While you’re at it, go visit the customer support team – listen in on some calls and get their insight about customer issues and pains as well as praises.

 - Realize that a large part of your marketing team’s charter is to oversee the Brand as a whole and to be the voice of the Customer.
 Respect that there are marketing best practices and methodologies proven to work that you may not understand or know that much about.
 Ask questions; try to genuinely understand; try to appreciate and to learn.